Adirondacks Rock Climbing

 Due to the size of the Adirondack Park, it has been subdivided into regions consistent with the regions used in the local guidebook.

 The Dacks are big, REAL BIG, and can be accessed from various points in New England and from the flatlands below us.

 If you are coming from the south, Interstate 87 (The New York Thruway) will deposit you in the Park.

 Traveling from the east, there are several ways, all of which offer similar travel time, that get you there.
 The Charlotte, VT Ferry, The Burlington, VT Ferry, and the Grand Isle, VT Ferry all drop you off along the eastern precipice of the Adirondacks.
 Once across Lake Champlain, find your way to Route 73, the central corridor through the Park proper.

 From the west, travelers can take Route 3, 28, or 8 depending on the destination you wish to visit.

 At this point you should refer to the detailed descriptions for each area, as many of the areas are sprinkled along, or right off Route 73, or off Route 9 or 9N located just to the north and east.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Adirondacks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Adirondacks: